 When I mentioned to Anne that I wanted to visit Gibraltar, in our motorhome, she wasn’t enthusiastic about visiting it.
-She thought that I only wanted to visit Gibraltar so I could stock up on my favourite English food from Morrison’s, which was partly true, but not the main reason!
-Gibraltar is steeped in colonial and military history and that’s the main reason I wanted to go.
+She thought that I only wanted to visit Gibraltar so I could stock up on my favourite English food from Morrison’s, which was partly true.
+Gibraltar is steeped in colonial and military history and that’s the main reason I wanted to go and discover Gibraltar.

-I did eventually persuade Anne that we should go and guess what, she loved it, especially when she realised that her great uncle had been Colonial Secretary on Gibraltar in the early 1960’s and that she could do some family history research.
+I did eventually persuade Anne that we should go and guess what, she loved it, especially when she realised that her great uncle had been Colonial Secretary on Gibraltar in the early 1960’s.
+It was a chance to do some family history research.

 Driving towards the Gibraltar/Spain border we did the obligatory twice around a roundabout trick before finding our parking place at La Linea on the marina.
 This is a fabulous overnight parking place for motorhomes and costs 12 Euros per night.
 There are no electric hookups but we have solar power anyway so that was not a problem.

 It’s only a 10 minute walk from the motorhome parking area to the Gibraltar border.
-You need your passports because you are passing over the Spanish border into British territory although I nearly could not get in because the automatic passport machine I picked would not work for me for some reason.
+You need your passports because you are passing over the Spanish border into British territory although I nearly could not get in because the automatic passport machine I picked would not work for me.
 Once through the border you actually have to walk across Gibraltar airport runway, which is an exciting experience.

 Next we headed over to Main Street.
 Walking along Main Street in Gibraltar was like walking through a real life museum with smaller versions of British shops such as Debenhams, Next and of course Marks and Spencer where I took the opportunity to re-stock my underwear and t-shirts collection!